By: Nicole Dickerson / Last updated: November 19, 2023

-Every year travelers flock to the Veneto to visit the region’s world-famous capital, Venice.
+Every year, travelers flock to the Veneto to visit the region’s world-famous capital, Venice.
 A city built on the Venetian Lagoon, Venice is a worthwhile destination full of ancient history, stunning palaces, and culinary delights.
-Yet, travelers would be remiss not to venture beyond the renowned city to experience the spectacular landscapes and diverse Venetian cuisine the Veneto has to offer.
+Yet, travelers would be remiss not to venture beyond the renowned city to experience Veneto’s spectacular landscapes and diverse Venetian cuisine.

 Located in northeastern Italy, the Veneto stretches from the Adriatic Sea in the east to the Dolomite Mountains in the north, with the fertile Po River valley in between.
 Consequently, the region boasts a variety of foods from mountains to sea, all worth experiencing.
 While you’ll find more seafood-based dishes closer to the Adriatic, the inland mountain regions are known for rich ragùs, hearty stews, bollito misto, and even horsemeat specialties.

 Guide to Italian Gastronomy and Cuisine: Read more